 His irritation rising, Mason clenched his fists, eyes squinting.

 “Do not skirmish with me, Mrs. Merrick.
 Three of my agents and several Chicago Police officers just had a gun battle with two mob killers armed with Chinese Gatling guns.
-Perhaps you don’t appreciate just how much danger you and your party were in.
+Perhaps you don’t appreciate just how much danger you avoided.
 Agent Simmons, run the video of the incident at Exit 47B of the Kennedy Expressway.”

 “Millie, help Agent Simmons pair our display with their laptop.”

 Millie Grainger sprang into action, helping Simmons with the Super Bluetooth connection.
 All eyes turned to the screen as the mob hit unfolded.
-Anne felt a shudder surge through her as the Merrick SUV was sprayed with what looked like a thousand bullets.
-When the vehicle exploded, , her eyes widened in shock.
-When the shooting video ended, Special Agent Mason, loaded for bear, faced Anne Merrick.
+Anne felt a shudder course through her as the assassins sprayed the Merrick SUV with what looked like a thousand bullets.
+When the vehicle exploded, her eyes widened in shock.
+When the shooting video ended, Special Agent Mason, loaded for bear, turned to Anne Merrick.

 “Now, Mrs. Merrick, there are two possibilities.
 One likelihood is that your informant, Miss Rubb, is a mob employee.
 She may be on a mission, currently unclear, that may eventually result in death or injury to you and your family.
 The second possibility is that Miss Rubb is a victim of the Albanian mob.
-If so, she is acting foolishly as a self-styled vigilante, hoping to get revenge on her tormentors.
+If so, she acts foolishly as a self-styled vigilante, hoping to get revenge on her tormentors.
 In either case, it is best for public safety to capture and detain this woman.
 So, I ask you again, tell us everything you know about her.”

 “OK, D’Marcus,” John Merrick said, “Let’s dispense with the rather whimsical moniker Cher Rubb since that is obviously not her name.
-May I suggest we refer to her forthwith as the Angel, the name given to her by the Chicago Police.”
+May I suggest we refer to her henceforth as the Angel, the name given to her by the Chicago Police?”

-“Our department is split on her, John,” Commander DiMarco said.
-“Some believe that she’s pro-police, and some think she’s an unrestrained vigilante who must be brought to justice.
-Considering that she saved my life, I tend to sympathize with her but do worry that she’s reckless and going to get herself killed.”
+“Our Police Department has mixed opinions on her, John,” Commander DiMarco said.
+“Some believe she’s pro-police, and others think she’s an unrestrained vigilante we must bring to justice.
+I sympathize with her but worry that she’s reckless and will get herself killed.”

 “Mrs. Merrick, an organized crime syndicate, specifically the Albanian Mafia Shqiptare, has a vendetta placed on your family.
 They will not stop until they have their vengeance.
 You may not comprehend the grave danger you and your family are in.”

 “Comprehend?
-I respectfully disagree with your assertion,” Anne replied.
+I respectfully disagree with your assertion.”

 “Look, Anne, we’re just trying to keep you safe!”

 “Keep me safe?
-May I remind you, D’Marcus, that the mafia attempted to execute my son, and this woman saved his life.
-Two weeks later, the same mafia tried to kill my husband and daughter outside a restaurant, and once again, this woman saved their lives.
+May I remind you, D’Marcus, that the mafia attempted to execute my son, and this woman saved his life?
+Two weeks later, the same mob tried to kill my husband and daughter outside a restaurant, and again this woman saved their lives.
 This morning, this gang of criminals attempted to kill my staff and me, and this woman saved our lives.
 This woman has done what the FBI and the Chicago Police failed to do – protect my family.
 If I knew her name, I wouldn’t tell you.
 If I knew she had a tattoo or a birthmark, I wouldn’t tell you.
 So, you’re getting nothing more from me, D’Marcus.”

-“Officer Merrick, could you please explain to your mother the folly of her refusal to help us?”
+“Officer Merrick, please explain to your mother the folly of her refusal to help us?”

-“That would be futile, sir,” Mac said.
-“Permission to speak freely?”
+“That would be futile, sir.
+Permission to speak freely?”

 “Go ahead.”

-All eyes in the room focused on Mac.
-This is the first time he has spoken as a police officer in front of his parents.
+All eyes in the room focused on Mac, speaking for the first time as a police officer in front of his parents.
 His bearing was as sturdy as the table’s ash slab, his voice clear and steady.